-Somewhere on a near English shore, undoubtedly under a cold mantel of rain and fog, there is an artist pressing love and talent into loose leaf pages that might eventually become a book, and will certainly be posted on social media in the meantime for millions to enjoy.
+Somewhere on a near English shore, undoubtedly under a cold mantel of rain and fog, there is an artist pressing love and talent into loose leaf pages that might eventually become a book, and will certainly be posted on social media (and cards to share!) in the meantime for millions to enjoy.
 Let’s hope.

 Hello.
 You’ve started at the beginning, which is impressive.
 I usually start in the middle, and never read introductions.
 It’s surprising that I’ve made a book because I’m not very good at reading them.
 The truth is, I need pictures, they are like islands, places to get to in a sea of words.1

 Charlie Mackesy’s (born December 1961) The Boy, the Mole, the Fox and the Horse is almost warm to the touch, pulsing with heart.

 The words are sparse, it is a picture book.
 Scenes formed with imagination and the sharp edge of a fountain pen, with characters that are memorable in the way only English characters can be.
 “This book is for everyone” writes Mackesy in one of the few pages with text.

 The Boy, the Mole, the Fox and the Horse is the very thing you need right now.

 This book is for everyone, whether you are eighty or eight – I feel like I’m both sometimes.
 I’d like it to be one you can dip into anywhere anytime, start in the middle, if you like.
 Scribble on it, crease the corners and leave it well-thumbed.